Table of contents

 How do I check my car insurance group?

 Most car dealerships and manufacturers will list the insurance group of each car model on their websites.
-Alternatively, you can use online tools or contact your insurance provider for this information.
+Alternatively, you can use online tools or contact your car insurance provider for this information.

 What is the price difference between car insurance groups?